martyndavies/jquery.cookienote/README.md

 What do you want?
 The moon on a stick?
 I haven't built independent cookie control into this because most likely you're going to be using something different on each project and who am I to decide how, when and why you set a cookie.
 The basic level should be to just not show the message this plugin displays to people that have already seen it and for that the jQuery.cookie library is perfectly fine.

+## Customisation

+The included CSS file contains a basic set of styles for every element that is written to the page dynamically.
+It's there for example only and you should really modify it to stay inline with the site you include this on.

 ## Development

 Feel free to fork this, the code is probably ropey as all hell.
 I'll refactor some of it soon and release another version.